Dowell-Lab/srworkshop/day10/worksheets/Day10_guide_to_git.md

 To create your new repository, specify a name, whether or not it’s public or private, and whether or not to include a README and a license.

 It is recommended that you include a README.
 This file is a markdown file that will be displayed on your repo’s page, below all the files.
-These README are useful for providing information about the contents of your software and how it can be run.
+These READMEs are useful for providing information about the contents of your software and how it can be run.

 The license is also important because it is required for a piece of software to be truly "open source".
 For an explainer on the choice of license, see [here](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository).